Lumira Ventures

 Post in 2017

-Stellar Biotechnologies, previously an independent biotechnology company based in Port Hueneme, California, specialized in the sustainable manufacture of Keyhole Limpet Hemocyanin (KLH), an immune-stimulating protein.
-KLH is utilized as a carrier molecule in therapeutic vaccine development for a range of diseases, including cancer, immune disorders, and Alzheimer's, and is also employed in assessing immune system function.
-The company provided KLH protein in various grades and formulations for drug development and research, including KLH-based in vitro diagnostic kits for research and preclinical applications.
-Its clientele consisted of biotechnology and pharmaceutical companies, academic institutions, clinical research organizations, and research centers.
-In June 2019, Stellar Biotechnologies was acquired by Edesa Biotech Inc., which focuses on innovative treatments for inflammatory and immune-related diseases.
+Stellar Biotechnologies, Inc. is a biotechnology company that specializes in the sustainable manufacture of keyhole limpet hemocyanin (KLH), an immune-stimulating protein.
+KLH is utilized as a carrier molecule in therapeutic vaccine development targeting various conditions, including cancers, immune disorders, Alzheimer's disease, and inflammatory diseases.
+The company offers KLH in multiple grades and formulations for drug development and research applications, as well as in vitro diagnostic kits for research and preclinical use.
+Stellar's clientele includes biotechnology and pharmaceutical companies, academic institutions, clinical research organizations, and research centers.
+Based in Port Hueneme, California, Stellar Biotechnologies is recognized for its contributions to advancing immunotherapies and assessing immune system function through its innovative products.

 Edesa Biotech